Let's use our power to end gun violence

 Wrong interpretations of Second Amendment

 Adopted on Dec.
-15, 1791, the Second Amendment to the Constitution under the Bill of Rights reads as follows, "A well regulated Militia,
+15, 1791, the Second Amendment to the Constitution under the Bill of Rights reads as follows, "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."
+Such legislation empowered the citizens of a fledgling democracy the right to protect and defend themselves.

 In 1791, firearms of the day were crude and rudimentary, often handmade by local gunsmiths.
 They were single-shot rifles loaded through the muzzle and fired by means of a flintlock.
 Mostly effective for short-range game hunting, these weapons were extremely inaccurate at long distances.
 As a Vietnam veteran, I firmly believe in the original intent of the Second Amendment.